Optimal Transport and Skorokhod Embedding: Preliminaries on stopping times and filtrations

-For our arguments it will be important to be precise about the relationship between the sets $C(\R_+) \times \R_+$ and $S$.
+For our arguments it will be important to be precise about the relationship between the sets ${\CRo} \times \R_+$ and $S$.
 We therefore discuss the underlying filtrations in some detail.

-We consider three different filtrations on the Wiener space $C(\R_+)$, the canonical or natural filtration $\F^0=(\F_t^0)_{t\in\R_+}$, the right-continuous filtration $\F^+=(\F_t^+)_{t\in\R_+}$, and the augmented filtration $\F^a=(\F^a_t)_{t\in\R_+}$ obtained from $(\F_t^0)_{t\in \R_+}$ by including all $\W$-null sets in $\F^0_0$.
-As Brownian motion is a continuous Feller process, $\F^a$ is automatically right-continuous, all $\F^a$-stopping times are predictable and all right-continuous $\F^a$-martingales are continuous.
-In particular, the $\F^a$-optional and the $\F^a$-predictable $\sigma$-algebras coincide (see e.g.\ \cite[Corollary IV 5.7]{ReYo99}).
-By \cite[Thm.\ IV.\ 97, Rem.\ IV.\ 98]{DeMeA} we also have that the $\F^0$-predictable,-optional and - progressive $\sigma$-algebras coincide because $\Omega=C(\R_+)$ is the set of \emph{continuous} paths.
-Moreover, we will use the following result. \begin{theorem}[{\cite[Theorem IV.
-78]{DeMeA}}] Let $\G^a $ be the usual augmentation of the filtration $\G$.
-If $\tau$ is a predictable time w.r.t.\ $\G^a$, then there exists a predictable time $\tau'$ w.r.t.\ $\G$ such that $\tau=\tau'$ a.s.
-It follows that for every $\G^a$-predictable process $(X_t)_{t\in\R_+}$ there is an $\G$-predictable process $(X_t')_{t\in\R_+}$ which is indistinguishable from $(X_t)_{t\in\R_+}.$ \end{theorem}
+We consider two different filtrations on the Wiener space ${\CRo}$, the canonical or natural filtration $\F^0=(\F_t^0)_{t\in\R_+}$ as well as its usual augmentation $\F^a=(\F^a_t)_{t\in\R_+}$.
+As Brownian motion is a continuous Feller process, all right-continuous $\F^a$-martingales are continuous (\cite[Theorem~VI.
+15.4]{RoWi00}) and hence all $\F^a$-stopping times are predictable and the $\F^a$-optional and $\F^a$-predictable $\sigma$-algebras coincide (\cite[Corollary IV 5.7]{ReYo99}).
+By \cite[Theorem\ IV.\ 97, Rem.\ IV.\ 98]{DeMeA} we also have that the $\F^0$-predictable, $\F^0$-optional and $\F^0$-progressive $\sigma$-algebras coincide because ${\CRo}$ is the set of \emph{continuous} paths.
+Moreover, we will use the following result. \begin{theorem} \comment{DC (3) We have change the wording of the Theorem.
+The first part is stated in \cite[Theorem IV.
+78]{DeMeA}, the second assertion is derived below it. } Let $(\Omega,\G,(\G_t)_{t\in\R_+},\P)$ be a filtered probability space and let $\G^a $ be the usual augmentation of the filtration $\G$. \begin{enumerate} \item If $\tau$ is a predictable time wrt $\G^a$, then there exists a predictable time $\tau'$ wrt $\G$ such that $\tau=\tau'$ a.s.
+For every $\G^a$-predictable process $(X_t)_{t\in\R_+}$ there is a $\G$-predictable process $(X_t')_{t\in\R_+}$ which is indistinguishable from $(X_t)_{t\in\R_+}.$ \item { If $(A_t)_{t\in \R_+}$ is an increasing right-continuous $\G^a$-predictable process there is an increasing right-continuous $\G$-predictable process $(A_t')_{t\in\R_+}$ (possibly assuming the value $+\infty$) which is indistinguishable from $(A_t)_{t\in\R_+}$.} \end{enumerate} \end{theorem} \begin{proof} For Statement (1) we refer to \cite[Theorem IV.
+78]{DeMeA} and the comments directly afterwards.
+To prove statement (2), let $(A_t)_{t\in \R_+}$ be an increasing right-continuous $\G^a$-predictable process.
+Arguing on $(\frac2\pi\arctan (A_t-A_0))_{t\in \R_+}$, we may assume that $A$ takes values in $[0,1]$.

-Of course, every $\F^a$-martingale has a continuous version.
-Not so commonly used but entirely straightforward is the following: if $M$ is an $\F^0$-martingale then there is a version $M'$ of $M$ which is an $\F^0$-martingale and almost all paths of $M'$ are continuous.